StevenYee123/SnapDragonCamera/DragonBoard-820c-Getting-Started-With-Linux.md

 # Kernel source code

 The Linux kernel used for DragonBoard 820c can be found in the [Linaro Qualcomm Landing Team git repository](https://git.linaro.org/landing-teams/working/qualcomm/kernel.git).
-For now the support for this board is preliminary and can only be found in the `integration-linux-qcomlt` branch, which is regularly rebased on recent mainline.
+For now the support for this board is preliminary and can only be found in either 'release' branches named as `db820c/qcomlt-x.y` (the latest one being the most up-to-date/recent) or the `integration-linux-qcomlt` branch, which is regularly rebased on recent mainline, and is used for developers.

     git: http://git.linaro.org/landing-teams/working/qualcomm/kernel.git
-    branch: integration-linux-qcomlt
+    branch: db820c/qcomlt-x.y or integration-linux-qcomlt
     defconfig: arch/arm64/defconfig kernel/configs/distro.config

 To build the Linux kernel, you can use the following instructions:

     git clone -n http://git.linaro.org/landing-teams/working/qualcomm/kernel.git
     cd kernel
-    git checkout -b kernel-16.06 debian-qcom-dragonboard410c-16.06
+    git checkout -b db820c <remote branch>
     export ARCH=arm64
     export CROSS_COMPILE=<path to your GCC cross compiler>/aarch64-linux-gnu- make defconfig distro.config